 Coinbase pricing and fees disclosures

 Coinbase offers our cash and Hosted Cryptocurrency balance service free of charge, allowing you to store your cash and supported cryptocurrency at no cost.
-We don't charge for transferring crypto from one Coinbase user’s primary balance to another user’s primary balance.
+You can transfer crypto from one Coinbase user's primary balance to another user's primary balance without any charges.

-For transactions on cryptocurrency networks (i.e., transfers of cryptocurrency off the Coinbase platform), Coinbase incurs and pays network transaction fees (e.g., miner’s fees).
-We'll charge a fee based on our estimate of the prevailing network fees for a standalone wallet-to-wallet send.
-The final fee that Coinbase pays may differ from the estimated fee (for example, due to your transaction being batched with other transactions or due to changes in network congestion levels).
-All fees we charge are disclosed at the time of transaction.
+For transactions on cryptocurrency networks (i.e., transfers of cryptocurrency off the Coinbase platform), Coinbase incurs and pays network transaction fees (e.g., miner's fees).
+When you send cryptocurrency from your Coinbase wallet to another wallet, we will charge a fee based on our estimate of the prevailing network fees for a standalone wallet-to-wallet send.
+However, the final fee that Coinbase pays may differ from the estimated fee due to factors such as batching transactions or changes in network congestion levels.
+All fees are disclosed at the time of the transaction.

 Due to potential efficiency gains from batching transactions, the aggregate amount of estimated network fees paid by users within a given batch may exceed the final network fee paid by Coinbase.

-When adding cash or cashing out, you may be charged a fee depending on the payment method that you select.
-Please review the fee details prior to completing the transaction.
+When you add cash or cash out, you may be charged a fee depending on the payment method you select.
+It is important to review the fee details prior to completing the transaction to understand any associated charges.

 Credit transactions

-If you borrow USD from Coinbase or an affiliate of Coinbase and we have to sell your BTC collateral (as we are authorized to do under an applicable loan agreement), we'll charge you a flat fee of 2% of the total transaction.
+If you borrow USD from Coinbase or an affiliate of Coinbase and we have to sell your BTC collateral (as authorized under an applicable loan agreement), we will charge a flat fee of 2% of the total transaction.

 Coinbase Fees

-Fees are listed in the trade preview screen before you submit your transaction and may differ for similar transactions.
-By completing an order, you are agreeing to pay the applicable Coinbase fees for that transaction.
+Before submitting your transaction, you can view the fees in the trade preview screen.
+Please note that fees may vary for similar transactions.
+By completing an order, you agree to pay the applicable Coinbase fees for that transaction.

 Spread

-When you preview and place simple buy and sell orders, Coinbase includes a spread in the quoted price.
-Spread is also included in the exchange rate when you convert from one crypto to another crypto.
-Quoted prices or exchange rates are shown on the trade preview screen before you submit your transaction.
+When you place simple buy and sell orders, Coinbase includes a spread in the quoted price.
+The spread is also included in the exchange rate when converting from one cryptocurrency to another.

-No spread is included for Advanced Trade because you're interacting directly with the order book.
+No spread is included for Coinbase Advanced because you're interacting directly with the order book.

 Coinbase One

-Coinbase One is a subscription product that allows members to buy and sell cryptocurrencies without fees, subject to limitations.
-Members may have spread included in their quoted prices.
+Coinbase One is a subscription product that offers fee-free buying and selling of cryptocurrencies, with certain limitations.
+Members may still have spread included in their quoted prices.

 Changes to Trading Fees and Spread

-From time to time, Coinbase tests changes to fees and/or spread.
-Sometimes this will result in broader changes rolled out across different regions, assets, order sizes, and types of trades.
+Coinbase occasionally tests changes to fees and spread.
+These changes may be rolled out across different regions, assets, order sizes, and types of trades.

 Coinbase shows you the total amount, inclusive of spread and fees, each time you preview a trade and afterwards in your transaction history.